iamawebgeek/redux-data-entity/readme.md

 A library that helps to manage data in easier way with redux

 ## Features
-- Less actions, reducers and constants declaration
+- No actions, reducers and constants declaration
 - Caching requests
 - Prevents repetitive requests
 - Optimistic creates, updates and deletes
+- Zero config integration (no store modification)

 ## Plans for future work
 Check it out [here](docs/plans.md)